-In the opinion of Haiwen & Partners, our PRC legal counsel: (1) the ownership structure of our company, Baidu Online, Baidu China, Baidu Times, Baidu Netcom, Beijing Perusal and BaiduPay complies with current PRC laws and regulations; (2) subject to the risks disclosed under "Item 3D.
-Key Information - Risk Factors - Risks Related to Our Corporate Structure- In order to comply with PRC laws and regulations limiting foreign ownership of Internet and online advertising businesses, we conduct our ICP and online advertising businesses through our consolidated affiliated entities in China by means of contractual arrangements.
-If the PRC government determines that these contractual arrangements do not comply with applicable regulations, our business could be adversely affected." and "- PRC laws and regulations governing our businesses and the validity of certain of our contractual arrangements are uncertain.
-If we are found to be in violation, we could be subject to sanctions.
-In addition, changes in such PRC laws and regulations or changes in interpretations thereof may materially and adversely affect our business.", our contractual arrangements with Baidu Netcom, Beijing Perusal, BaiduPay and their shareholders are valid and binding on all parties to these arrangements and do not violate existing PRC laws or regulations; and (3) subject to the completion of the transfers of certain trademarks from Baidu Online to Baidu Netcom, Beijing Perusal and BaiduPay, the business operations of our company, Baidu Online, Baidu China, Baidu Times, Baidu Netcom, Beijing Perusal and BaiduPay comply with current PRC laws and regulations in all material respects.
+In the opinion of Haiwen & Partners, our PRC legal counsel: (1) the ownership structure of our company, Baidu Online, Baidu China, Baidu Times, Baidu Netcom, Beijing Perusal and BaiduPay complies with current PRC laws and regulations; (2) subject to the disclosure and risks disclosed under "Item 3.D.
+Key Information - Risk Factors - Risks Related to Our Corporate Structure" and "- Risks Related to Doing Business in China", our contractual arrangements with Baidu Netcom, Beijing Perusal and BaiduPay and their shareholders are valid and binding on all parties to these arrangements and do not violate existing PRC laws or regulations; and (3) subject to the disclosure and risks disclosed under "Item 3.D.
+Key Information - Risk Factors - Risks Related to Our Corporate Structure" and "- Risks Related to Doing Business in China", the business operations of our company, Baidu Online, Baidu China, Baidu Times, Baidu Netcom, Beijing Perusal and BaiduPay comply with current PRC laws and regulations in all material respects.